spencerbeggs/intro-to-nodejs/docs/setup_osx.md

 If you have setup your system correctly, when you open a new Terminal window your should see the message, "Now using Node 0.12".

 ![](img/nvm_install.png)

+## Install RoboMongo

+[RoboMongo](http://robomongo.org/) is a cross-platform GUI client for MongoDB.
+It will help you see what you are doing in the database section.